thapakorn604/AttractingContributors-songs/README.md

 # How To Contribute ?
 It's very simple.
 All you need to do is add your favorite place(s) as shown below.

+1- Click on edit (pen icon at the top right coner of this page)

+2- Scrol down to *Places You Would Love to Visit*

+3- Add your place(s)

+4- Click on commit changes (at the top right coner of this page)

+5- Click on pull request and you are done !!

 NB: Feel free to add as many places as you want to visit.

 Thank you in advance for your contribution.